dmatik/switcher-boiler-card/README.md

 Built to work with official [Switcher Integration](https://www.home-assistant.io/integrations/switcher_kis/) for Home Assistant.
 The card desgned to look and feel similar to other Tile cards in HA.

+Welcome to our [Smart Home Israel](https://discord.gg/ayZ3Kkg) Discord channel to discuss.

 ### Features

 -   Fully supports HA UI Editor (no need to edit YAML code).